-The report has also been used to inform the Community Facilities strategy which identifies needs for community facilities.
+The report has also been used to inform the Community Facilities Strategy which identifies needs for community facilities.
+Further evidence for additional or enhanced community facilities is also included in the Built Sports Facilities Strategy adopted in December 2020.

-Allocation of funding for community facilities
+6.3 Allocation of funding for community facilities

-- 6.5 The Council operates a community led approach to allocating funding for community projects and off-site recreation contributions to take account of community needs and priorities at the time when the development is being implemented. - 6.6 Further information about the S106 community grant scheme can be found at the District Council website. for further details about community facilities please contact:
+6.3.1 The Council operates a community led approach to allocating funding for community projects and off-site recreation contributions to take account of community needs and priorities at the time when the development is being implemented.

+6.3.2 Further information about the S106 community grant scheme can be found at the Council's website (LINK).
+For further details about community facilities please contact: